code11/engine/docs/docs/api/get.md

 ## Overview

-`Get` provides the ability to get values from the global state at a later time after the `view` or `producer` was triggered.
+`Get` provides the ability to get values from the global state at a later time, after the `view` or `producer` was triggered.
 It works the same way as [Observe](/docs/api/observe), except:
 1. `Get` don't provide a value, but instead a function which can be called at